 - They've given your business permission to sell and market to them

-- They give you a TON of insight around their interests
+- They give you a TON of insight into their interests

 - With the right programming, they alert you of their engagement